 This Operator's Manual is shipped with this equipment.
-Contact your Fox dealer for additional copies.
+Contact your dealer for additional copies.

-Always obtain original Fox service parts.
-Substitute parts could adversely affect equipment performance and warranty.
+Always obtain original factory service parts. could affect Substitute parts adverselv equipment performance and warranty.

-Check that your dealer has forwarded the Fox delivery report form along with the plow identification number because it helps maintain maximum service and warranty benefits.
+Check that your dealer has forwarded the delivery report form along with the plow identification number because it helps maintain maximum service and warranty benefits.
 This does not put you on any mailing list, and information thereon is not available to others.

-Your plow's identification number decal is at location (1) in the following illustration.
+Your plow's identification number plate is at location (1) in the following illustration.

-Record the following information for later refer- ence when obtaining service parts:
+Record the following information for later reference when obtaining service parts:

 Purchase Date

 Purchaser's Name

 Dealer's Name

 Machine I.D.
-No
+No.